|Professor Jan Kalvoda RNDr DSc

 Geomorphology, Mathematical geography, Theory of Physical geography, Palaeogeography of the Quaternary, Environment of high mountains, the Earth in the universe.

-2003 – 2007 – (etc.) Supervisor of study (Mgr. and Ph.D.) and research programme in Physical Geography and Geoecology, Charles University in Prague
+2003 – 2017 – Supervisor of (Mgr. and Ph.D.) study programmes in Physical Geography and Geoecology, Charles University in Prague

 1997 – 2003 Head of the Department of Physical Geography and Geoecology, Faculty of Science, Charles University in Prague